tejas5t6/project-using-cnn/README.md

 # project-using-cnn
-Cat vs Dog Classifier using CNN with MobileNetV2 + Data Augmentation
+Cat vs Dog Classifier using CNN with MobileNetV2
-# 🐾 Cat vs Dog Classifier using MobileNetV2
+# 🐾 Cat vs Dog Classifier using CNN MobileNetV2

 📌 **Project Overview**
 This project performs binary image classification to distinguish between cats and dogs using **MobileNetV2** as the base model.
 It was built and trained in **Google Colab** using the **Oxford IIIT Pet dataset**, with a user-friendly **Gradio interface** that supports webcam and image uploads.